yueguoguo/yueguoguo.github.io/_posts/2026-02-14-keep-intelligence.md

 ## Wrap-up

+No matter how we frame it, for a considerable period of time we will coexist with the generative AI. *And we might even evolve alongside it!* It will reshape how we think, how we work, and how we organize our daily lives.
+Some may live to see the arrival of true AGI.
+But for many of us who are grounded in the present, what must evolve first is our capacity for discernment.
+This discernment enables humans to rely on experience, accumulated knowledge, and structured reasoning to accomplish things that AI still cannot fully achieve.
+These may include professional activities such as a physician conducting a clinical consultation;
+the creation of written, visual, or musical works; or philosophical reflection on objective reality itself.
+Such practices are ways to step outside the “information cocoon.”
+They help us remain clear-minded, even under AI’s silent, apparently reasonable, and far-reaching influence, and they preserve the distinctly human capacities that prevent us from being replaced.

 After finishing this blog post, I opened Xiaohongshu.
-At the very top of my feed, unsurprisingly, was yet another discussion about how “vibe coding” is reshaping the future of humanity.
-I glanced back at the technical problems my colleagues and I have been struggling with over the past two weeks.
-Not a single one of those problems could be easily solved by vibe coding.
+At the very top of my feed, unsurprisingly, was yet another discussion about how “vibe coding” is reshaping the future of technical development.
+I glanced back at the problems my colleagues and I have been struggling with over the past two weeks. **Not a single one of those problems could be easily solved by vibe coding.**

 ## References